KayFrimp/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 9. 9-strcpy.c copies the string pointed to by src, including the terminatinb null byte (\0), to the buffer pointed to by dest.
 Prototype: char *_strcpy(char *dest, char *src);

+10. 100-atoi.c returns numbers in a string factoring the + or - sign that precedes the number.